Ryan Baird and Harry Byrne in Leinster XV to face Northampton

 Ryan Baird also starts a European game for the first time and is joined by James Ryan in the secondrow.

-It’s the same back row as started the win, Josh van der Flier at openside and finally Caelan Doris at number eight.
+It’s the same backrow as started the win against Montpellier, Josh van der Flier at openside and finally Caelan Doris at number eight.

 On the bench Ross Molony and Josh Murphy are involved in a European match day squad for the first time this season.